 You want to install MySQL at some explicit location.
 The standard binary distributions are ready to run at any installation location, but you might require even more flexibility to place MySQL components where you want.

 You want to configure mysqld to ensure that features are available that might not be included in the standard binary distributions.
 Here is a list of the most common extra options that you may want to use to ensure feature availability:

-some of the binaries)
+--with-named-z-libs(this is done for some of the binaries)